-Verification by similarity shall be part of the verification by analysis.
+<<deleted>>

-Similarity analysis shall provide evidence that an already qualified product fulfils the following criteria:
+Analysis to demonstrate qualification of a product by similarity with an already qualified product shall fulfil the following criteria:

 The already qualified product was not qualified by similarity.

 The product to be verified belongs to category A or to category B (defined in Table 5-1) but no testing is required to achieve qualification.